GoodforGod/itmo.help.bot/README.md

 ## Features

 Bot support all main features like:
-* Your full *group* schedule and its daily notifications.
+* Your full *group* schedule and its daily notifications, with lessons only YOU need, straight and clean.
 * Rich *group* schedule commands.
+* Group chats support, get schedule for you and your friends.
 * Your *exams* with notifications of upcoming exams and advice days.
 * Search for *group/teacher* schedules.
 * Search for *group/teacher* exams.